We’re making a short film!

 We’re also in touch with a knitting expert, because honestly, we’re making a film about clothes and we have no idea how they work.
 One of the main “characters” in the film is going to be a big, cosy, funky-looking jumper, and we’ve enlisted the incredibly kind, patient and knowledgeable Michelle Kim to help us work on its design.

 Our next big hurdle in the pre-production process will be to nail the character design – for both Elsa and the supporting cast (i.e., clothes).
-We’re intending to update our Twitter and Instagram with updates as we figure this out, because being open and vulnerable is hard, but we’re trying.
+We’re intending to keep posting our process on our Twitter and Instagram as we figure this out, because being open and vulnerable is hard, but we’re trying.

 After that, it’s further look development, and then full steam ahead into production. 😬